 For this tutorial I'm using an L hook and some bulky weight yarn.
 However, you can try any weight you like just look for the recommended hook size on the yarn label.

-To begin, we'll put a slip knot on our hook, then work the chain.
+To begin our crochet closed shell stitch, we’ll put a slip knot on our hook, then work the chain.
 This stitch is a multiple of 6+1.
 For the swatch in this tutorial, I did 19 chains.

 Next, work 2 double crochet into the 4th chain from the hook,